-Before recommending some suggested changes to this subsection, it should be noted that the impact on the viability of South African academic publishing by this proposed section needs to be properly investigated.
+It should be noted that the impact of the proposed section on the viability of South African academic publishing needs to be properly investigated.
 Given the fact the academic publications form a significant part of funding of tertiary institutions, which is funded by the state, it is important that there remain viable publications to promote such academic publishing.
-Of course, arguably, the greatest beneficiary of this proposed provision is Google Scholar, who has not invested in the academic publication, but will benefit from.
-Unless a service like Google Scholar similarly financially contributes directly to academic publication, why should it be granted this type of benefit?
-For example, there is not even an obligation for such a service pay a portion of any revenue it receives (such as, from advertising) in connection with its publication of the relevant work.
-Why not?
+Of course, arguably, the greatest beneficiary of this proposed provision are websites like Google Scholar and SSRN, who have not invested in the academic publications, but will benefit from them.
+Unless a service like Google Scholar financially contributes directly to academic publishing in South Africa, why should it be granted this type of benefit?